Bourse urges investor caution on MORE shares

-The Stock Exchange of Thailand (SET) has issued a warning to investors, urging them to consider attending the annual general meeting (AGM) of More Return Plc (MORE) today, while thoroughly reviewing the proposed capital increase of 30% of the company's capital.
+The Stock Exchange of Thailand (SET) has issued a warning to investors, urging them to consider attending the annual general meeting (AGM) of More Return Plc (MORE) on Friday, while thoroughly reviewing the proposed capital increase of 30% of the company's capital.

 This comes as the high-profile stock manipulation case involving MORE remains under investigation by the Department of Special Investigation, with multiple individuals implicated.